Timthreetwelve/WUView/WUView/ReadMe.txt

 box.
 The grid will update as you type.
 To see all of the updates, simply clear the filter text box.
 The filter will be reset each time Windows Update Viewer is started.

+As of version 0.5.10, starting the filter text with a "!" (exclamation mark or bang) will invert the filter.
+The filter will then act as an exclusionary filter.
+The bang itself along with any spaces between the bang and the first non-space character are discarded.
+If you wanted to quickly filter for updates that didn't have "succeeded" as the result, you could enter "!succeeded" in the filter box.
+The Escape key will clear any text from the filter box.

 The Exclude List
 ================